Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Makers Fund - Top VCs in Gaming

 Makers Fund is a global venture capital firm that invests in interactive entertainment.
-While they describe themselves as focused on early-stage companies, they are flexible and invest across a company's entire lifecycle, from seed rounds to late-stage venture.
+They support companies across all funding stages, from initial seed rounds to later growth stages.

 • Industries of focus: Interactive entertainment and gaming